Overcoming Addictions

 The world claims that pleasure brings happiness and therefore is good, but this “might makes right” philosophy is a lie.
 True happiness comes from actions that bring lasting satisfaction.
 Addictions promise pleasure but never satisfy leaving us wanting more (that is why they are addictive) — thus only resulting in emptiness, the opposite of happiness.

-Fear works the same way: it should guide us away from real dangers, not paralyze us over what can’t be avoided.
+As a side note, fear works the same way: it should guide us away from real dangers, not paralyze us over what can’t be avoided.
 Misplaced fear is harmful, just as misplaced pleasure is.
 To start overcoming both fear and addiction, we must first learn to differentiate between urges and true desires.

-Addictions feel dark because they mock the spirit and body—violating our sense of beauty and purpose.
-They make us seek happiness from external sources, rather than internally, thus making deep peace impossible.
+Addictions feel dark because A) they mock the spirit and body—violating our sense of beauty and purpose.
+They also B) make us seek happiness from external sources, rather than internally, thus making deep peace impossible.
 Those who are addicted avoid silence, needing noise to escape emptiness.
 In contrast, those who follow God’s commandments feel an inner peace that fills their entire lives; to them the silence feels meditative and holy.
 If something feels like a mockery, then it is one; go through the cause and effect and realize it will only leave sadness.

 Discipline is key—separating emotions from actions.
 But this discipline isn’t punishment—it’s wisdom, maximizing joy in both the short and long term.
 Remember, you always have a choice, and God provides uplifting alternatives to addictions.